 Georgia Bulldogs fans are just built differently.
 They come in all shapes and sizes, but there's only one way to identify each and every one of them.
 Every single one of them are DGDs, otherwise known as "Damn Good Dawgs."

 What did I miss in my trip to Athens?
 What else makes you a die-hard Georgia Bulldog fan?
-Let us know in the comments!
+Let us know!